 This story was featured in our ELECTricity newsletter in November 2014.
 Sign up to receive more success stories from election offices across the country.
 And how is your election office using technology to run excellent elections?
-Tell us about it at firstname.lastname@example.org -- we'd love to share your story!
+Tell us about it by emailing firstname.lastname@example.org -- we'd love to share your story!

 Loudoun County, Virginia is a suburb of Washington, D.C.
 It’s home to the famous Catoctin Creek Distillery and Dulles International Airport.
 The County has 213,000 registered voters, 85 precincts, and 3 absentee voting locations.
 The Loudoun County election office manages over 800 poll workers every election.